HELL-TO-HEAVEN/django_app_testing/README.md

 # DeepLab

-DeepLab is an application which streamlines acquisition and analysis of data from laboratory experiments.
+DeepLab is an application which streamlines acquisition and analysis of data from laboratory experiments by enabling direct connectivity with instuments and data from the browser.
+This README documents the use and construction of the application.

 # Building the project

 ## Initialize the project

-To activate virtual environment, navigate to project folder and run
+To activate virtual environment named _env_, navigate to project folder (```cd deeplab```) and run
 ```source env/bin/activate```

 To deactivate, run